 Section 16.
-Selectmen.
-There shall continue to be a board of selectmen for the town consisting of three or five members elected at each annual town election for terms of one or three years as determined by vote of the town.
-The selectmen shall continue to have and exercise all the powers and duties vested in boards of selectmen by the laws of the commonwealth or by vote of the town, except as otherwise provided herein.
+Select Board.
+There shall be a select board for the town which shall consist of 5 members elected at each annual town election for 3-year terms.
+The select board shall continue to have and exercise all the powers and duties vested in select boards or boards of selectmen by the General Laws or by vote of the town, except as otherwise provided herein.
+For the purposes of this charter and the by-laws of the town, "selectmen" or "board of selectmen" shall mean select board.
+Members of the select board may be addressed as select board member, board member, selectwoman or selectman.

-The selectmen shall have general authority to execute the civil defense laws within the town and to make any declaration of emergency required by law.
+The select board shall have general authority to execute the civil defense laws within the town and to make any declaration of emergency as required by law.

 Section 17.
 School Committee.
-There shall continue to be a school committee for the town consisting of three, five, six, seven or nine members elected at each annual town election for terms of three years as the town may vote.
-The school committee shall have the powers, duties, responsibilities and functions vested in school committees by the laws of the Commonwealth, and as delegated to it by the town which are not inconsistent with the laws of the Commonwealth.
-They shall execute the laws of the commonwealth pertaining to all educational responsibilities assigned to the town and such further responsibilities as may be delegated to them by vote of the town.
-(Revised Article 9, November 20, 1995 S.T.M.)
+There shall continue to be a school committee for the town which shall consist of 3, 5, 6, 7 or 9 members elected at each annual town election for terms of 3 years as the town may vote.
+The school committee shall have the powers, duties, responsibilities and functions vested in school committees by the General Laws and as delegated to it by the town which are not inconsistent with the General Laws.
+The school committee shall execute all laws pertaining to educational responsibilities assigned to the town and such further responsibilities as may be delegated to them by vote of the town.

 Section 18.
 Moderator.
-A moderator shall be elected by ballot at the annual town election for a term of 3 years and shall serve as moderator of all town meetings, except as otherwise provided by law, and until a successor is elected and qualified.
-Nominations for and election of a moderator shall be as in the case of other elective town officers, and any vacancy in the office may be filled by the town meeting members at a meeting held for that purpose.
+A moderator shall be elected by ballot at the annual town election for a term of 3 years and shall serve as moderator of all town meetings, except as otherwise provided by law, and shall serve until a successor is elected and qualified.
+Nominations for and election of a moderator shall be as in the case of other elective town officers and any vacancy in the office may be filled by the town meeting members at a meeting held for that purpose.
 If a moderator is absent, a moderator pro tempore may be elected by the town meeting members.

 Section 19.
 Other Elected Officers.
-The town at its annual town meeting shall in every year when the term of office of any incumbent expires, and except when other provision is made by law, choose by ballot from its registered voters the following town officers for the following terms of office:
+The town, at its annual town meeting, shall in each year when the term of office of an incumbent expires and except when other provision is made by law, choose by ballot from its registered voters the following town officers for the following terms of office: